-Previously, Kirchner oversaw the University of Wisconsin-Milwaukee's Military and Veterans Resource Center, where he guided programming for the campus' 1,500+ military-affiliated student population.
-Under his leadership (2013-2016), the campus built a nationally recognized "military-college-career" framework focusing on supporting student veteran transitions.
+Michael J. Kirchner, Ph.D., is an assistant professor of organizational leadership at Purdue University Fort Wayne, where he also serves as the veterans resource center director.
+Previously, Dr. Kirchner oversaw the Military and Veterans Resource Center at the University of Wisconsin-Milwaukee, where he guided programming for the campus's 1,500+ military-affiliated student population.
+Under his leadership (2013-16), the campus built a nationally recognized "military college career" framework focusing on supporting student veterans transitions.

-Kirchner is the founder and president of Time for Development LLC, where he provides consulting to organizations on military-friendly programming, human resource development strategy, and training design.
-He served for a year in Baghdad, Iraq, from 2004-2005 as part of the U.S. Army National Guard.
+Dr. Kirchner is the founder and president of Time for Development LLC, where he provides consulting to organizations on military-friendly programming, human resource development strategy, and training design.
+He served for a year in Baghdad, Iraq, from 2004-05 as part of the U.S. Army National Guard.

-Kirchner is a paid member of the Red Ventures Education freelance review network.
+Dr. Kirchner is a paid member of the Red Ventures Education Integrity Network.